-Setting the Fund's investment strategy is critical to the pension fund alongside monitoring performance against on its investment strategy.
+Setting the Fund's investment strategy is critical to the pension fund alongside monitoring performance against this investment strategy.
 The investment strategy is complex and needs to take into account a number of variable factors including; overall fund deficit; cash flows from dealing with members; and the maturity of the fund membership.
-The fund takes advice on its investment strategy from professional advisors, who are appointed and monitored by the Pensions Investment Sub Committee.
+The fund takes advice on its investment strategy from professional advisors, who are appointed and monitored by the Pensions Sub-Committee.